AstridDELCROS/42_philosophers/README.md

 |**External functs.**|memset, printf, malloc, free, write, fork, kill, exit, pthread\_create, pthread\_detach, pthread\_join, usleep, gettimeofday, waitpid, sem\_open, sem\_close, sem\_post, sem\_wait, sem\_unlink|
 |**Libft authorized**|No|
 |**Description**|philosopher with processes and semaphore|

 In this version the non common rules will be:

 - All the forks are in the middle of the table.
 - They have no states in memory but the number of available forks is represented by a semaphore.
-- Each philosopher should be a process and the main process should not be a philoso- pher.
+- Each philosopher should be a process and the main process should not be a philosopher.